Oil And Gas Trust Value Ranking, June 2017

 Five trusts are terminal oil trusts:

-- Whiting USA Trust II (WHZT) is OTC and illiquid and... highly sensitive to changes in near term oil prices, which is why it's now ranked at a pedestrian 8% IRR.
-Best bet IF you are looking for $50 oil in 2017 H2.
+- Whiting USA Trust II is OTC and illiquid and... highly sensitive to changes in near-term oil prices, which is why it's now ranked at a pedestrian 8% IRR.
+Best bet, IF you are looking for $50 oil in 2017 H2.

-- Sandridge Permian Trust (PER) is a SD trust with wells in west Texas.
+- SandRidge Permian Trust (PER) is an SD trust with wells in West Texas.
 At observed decline rates, the trust is priced for 7.1% long-term return.
-Volatility has decline in recent quarters and don’t see any reason to trade this unless prices become less stable.
+Volatility has declined in recent quarters, and don’t see any reason to trade this unless prices become less stable.

 - Chesapeake Granite Wash Trust (CHKR) is approaching a share subordination.
 NPV is about half the current market price.